top of page

 Coventry

-I am an ST4 doctor in Obstetrics and Gynaecology, currently working in a large teaching hospital.
+I am an ST4 doctor in Obstetrics and Gynaecology and a Clinical Teaching Fellow, currently working in a large teaching hospital.
 I graduated from Warwick Medical School in 2015.
 I completed my foundation year training in the West Midlands.
 After helping form Civility Saves Lives, I realised how much incivility I had seen in day to day medicine and the effect it has had on my colleagues and myself.
 I am keen to spread the word more and support other people who feel it is something they simply need to expect and accept.

 Dr Heena Yousaf